-Entry requirements for Australians: Passports must be valid for at least six months from the departure date.
+Entry requirements for Australians: Passports must be valid for the period of intended stay.
 If visiting the US for fewer than 90 days, Australian nationals may be eligible to apply for an Electronic System for Travel Authorization (ESTA), and enter under the Visa Waiver Program (VWP).

 Entry requirements for South Africans: South Africans must hold a passport valid for duration of stay.
 A visa is required.

 Entry requirements for New Zealanders: Passports must be valid for duration of stay.
 New Zealand nationals can get an Electronic System for Travel Authorisation (ESTA) under the Visa Waiver Programme for entry into the United States.

 Entry requirements for Irish nationals: Passports must be valid for duration of stay.
 Irish nationals can get an Electronic System for Travel Authorisation (ESTA) under the Visa Waiver Programme for entry into the United States.